lambdahuang/FlashRoute/README.md

 ---

+`--remove_reserved_addresses` Remove the IETF-reserved addresses from scanning.
+By default, true.

 `--blacklist` Specify the file path to blacklist.
 One IP address per a line.
 By default, empty.

 `--tcpdump_dump_filepath` autorun the tcpdump to collect the packets and dump the collected packets to a pcap file.